vorpalnet/blade/IAM.md

 > Status: the access-control layer described in §3 and §4 ships in the framework
 > jar and is unit-tested.
 The identity provider integration in §2 ships in the
-> framework jar too and was proven end to end against an OCI IAM identity domain
+> framework jar too, and works with an OCI IAM identity domain: a reviewer with no
-> on 2026-09-08: a reviewer with no account on the platform signed in through the
+> account on the platform signs in through the domain and sees every recording
-> domain and was shown every recording the reviewer rule grants. §6 is design,
+> the reviewer rule grants.
-> not code.

 ---